-As an individual who wants to give another person the authority to act on your behalf, it is important to write an authorization letter.
-The letter should be written in a formal way while observing the professional outline.
+As an individual who wants to give another person the authority to act on your behalf, it is important to write this letter.
+It should be written in a formal way while observing the professional outline.
 Also, the tone of the letter should be official and polite.

 With this letter, you will have given the third party a breakdown of the process they need to observe.
 Also, it will act as evidence of the relevant required details for someone to act on your behalf.
 It offers personal details and insights about the company when dealing with company issues.
 It also provides details that are required to collect important documents or handle transactions like withdrawing money.

-This letter is written with the trust that the individual acting on your behalf will prioritize your well-being.
-Therefore, the letter will become legally binding and the third party must fulfill the tasks mentioned in the letter, as it is also required by the law.
+It is written with the trust that the individual acting on your behalf will prioritize your well-being.
+Therefore, it will become legally binding and the third party must fulfill the tasks mentioned in the letter, as it is also required by the law.

 Where to Use an Authorization Letter

-There are different instances that will require you to write and use an authorization letter.
+There are different instances that will require you to write and use this letter.
 With this letter, you will have given the person permission to represent you and act on your behalf in specific matters.

 Some of these situations include: